owinogabriel/greatfrontend/featutes-project/README.md

 >- Contact Section
 >- Footer Section (Simple)

-- [ ] Todo  Sprint as of 10 July to end on 13:
+- [ ] Todo  Sprint as of 19 July to end on 22:
-    - [ ] update the footer
+    - [ ] Add the testimonials section
-    - [ ] ensure everything is responsive
+    - [ ] ensure everything works responsive